ghoshpoulami1293/Fraudulent-Job-Posting-Project/README.md

 Description:

 The project aims to train a model to predict whether a job posting is real or fake using the provided dataset.
-The solution implemented leverages the Stochastic Gradient Descent (SGD) Classifier , an unsupervised learning algorith to determine job posting authenticity.
-Stochastic gradient descent optimization and natural language processing (NLP) techniques are applied to achieve this goal.
+The solution implemented leverages Stochastic Gradient Descent (SGD) Classifier, which preprocesses and vectorizes textual data with TF-IDF and numerical features.
+The model undergoes hyperparameter tuning via GridSearchCV for optimal performance.

 Restrictions Set:
 Only packages allowed for installation are scikit-learn, gensim, pandas, and numpy.